-That said, when in New York City, my husband’s co-worker recommended this Mexican restaurant, Rosa Mexicano, open since 1984.
-We were reminded of this place as we stood in New York’s Little Italy searching for a place to have dinner.
+That said, when in New York City, I was recommended this Mexican restaurant, Rosa Mexicano, open since 1984.
+I was reminded of this place as I stood in New York’s Little Italy searching for a place to have dinner.
 A fight between two Italian men broke out, shouting family business issues across the narrow streets to one another and threatening all sorts of things.
 Who needs the Soprano’s?

-My husband nudged me to find out immediately where Rosa Mexicano was located in relation to the current makeshift set of wannabe Soprano actors.
-He hoped it was nearby, but we ended up shuffling into a touristy Italian restaurant that night with food not worth mentioning.
+That situation nudged me to find out immediately where Rosa Mexicano was located in relation to the current makeshift set of wannabe Soprano actors.
+I hoped it was nearby, but ended up shuffling into a touristy Italian restaurant that night with food not worth mentioning.

-Turns out we saved Rosa Mexicano for the next day when we were much hungrier and there wasn’t such a huge dinner crowd.
+Turns out I had to save Rosa Mexicano for the next day when I was so much hungrier and there wasn’t such a huge dinner crowd.

-We toured around Fifth Avenue, Central Park and Columbus Circle, finally making our way by foot to the upscale Mexican restaurant.
-I was the only one in our group of four who isn’t ethnically Mexican.
-What was everyone going to think of really pricey Mexican food?
+I toured around Fifth Avenue, Central Park and Columbus Circle, finally making my way by foot to the upscale Mexican restaurant.
 “This better be good”, I thought…